 The Yellow Pot restaurant serves an innovative vision on traditional Chinese cuisine using organically sourced ingredients, which leads to truly remarkable dishes like the ones we enjoyed.
 It was one of the most wonderful lunches we have ever had.

-– Vine ripened tomato infused with sour plum –
+– Vine ripened tomato infused with sour plum –Review Six Senses Singapore

 – Barramundi fish with ginger and scallion pesto –